Charter for an atheist Christmas: give if you want to, play nice, forget Santa

 IF YOU could hang high above Melbourne on Christmas Eve, like one of those spirits in a Dickens novel who observe London in her squalor and splendour, looking down through the transparent roofs you would see clots of revellers in happy upheaval in our town's pubs and clubs, heads thrown back, their epiglottises bared to the chandeliers as they guffaw and screech, whooping it up on Jesus' time.
-Then, look closer; you will also see a few people wending their way through the streets to church.

 One would be my friend Neal, who every Christmas Eve goes to a series of pubs and celebrates strongly.
 The man is a fervent drinker and on a normal night he would kick on until cockcrow.
 But watch him on Christmas Eve stepping from a pub, a tiny halting figure; he makes his way along Toorak Road to Christ Church in South Yarra for the Christmas Eve service.
 He never goes to church otherwise, and will doubtless close his eyes during this service and punch out a few zeds under cover of a Bach cantata.
 Then, when the service is over, watch him emerge from prayer and re-enter the night at 1am, back to the relative sobriety of pub-talk.

 If his seems a cynical use of religion, it differs from other Christmas churchgoers only in its blatancy.
 He can't say what compels him to attend church.
 And he has that in common with a lot of once-a-year Christians.
 But I think his Christmas pilgrimage has a similar motivation as a visit to an aged uncle in a hospice.
 Though the old boy is now mute and unresponsive, he just might be aware of your presence.
 So you sit awhile at Uncle Jack's bedside and tell him about your family and your work, and you sing him a little song, not knowing if he can hear any of it, but hoping your presence is bringing him some joy.